Difference Between Financial Lease vs Operating Lease

 Meaning | Rental agreement/contract in which risks and rewards remain with the lessor | Loan agreement/contract in which risks and rewards are transferred to the lessee |

-Ownership | Ownership remains with the lessor | Ownership transferred to the lessee |
+Ownership | Operating Lease ownership remains with the lessor | Ownership transferred to the lessee |

 Accounting Treatment | Lessee has to show the lease payment as an operating expense.
-The leased asset is an off-balance sheet item for the lessee. | A lessee can show depreciation of the asset, while lease payments can be treated as interest.
+The leased asset is an off-balance sheet item for the lessee. | A lessee can show asset depreciation, while lease payments can be treated as interest.
 The leased asset is shown on the Balance Sheet. |

 Lease Term | Contract for short-term | Contract for long-term |

-Expenses and running cost | Lessee pays only the lease payments. | The lessee bears all expenses, including insurance, maintenance, taxes and other administrative expenses associated with the leased asset. |
+Expenses and running cost | The Lessee pays only the lease payments. | The lessee bears all expenses, including insurance, maintenance, taxes, and other administrative expenses associated with the leased asset. |

-Risk of obsolescence | Lies with the lessor | Lies with the lessee |
+Risk of obsolescence | Lies with the lesser | Lies with the lessee |

-Example | Projectors, Computers, Laptops are usually leased through short-term operating lease agreements. | Plant and machinery, land, building are usually leased through longer-term financial lease agreements. |
+Example | Projectors, Computers, and Laptops are usually leased through short-term operating lease agreements. |

 Conclusion

 The resale risk involved in a capital lease is also higher since the lessee has to make sure that the balloon payment for purchasing the asset is available at the end of the lease term.
 Financial leases are usually more prevalent in the case of bigger assets like plants and machinery, buildings, and land.
-Hence, depending on the requirement and tax situation, a company may choose between the Financial Lease vs Operating Lease.
+Hence, depending on the requirement and tax situation, a company may choose between a Financial Lease vs Operating Lease.

 Recommended Articles